Leukemia-Commonly as Blood Cancer

 Test Interpretation

-Markers are analyzed as needed, based on clinical evidence, to fully characterize any abnormalities identified by the screening panel.
+Markers analyzed as needed, based on clinical evidence, to fully characterize any abnormalities identified by the screening panel.

 Additional markers interpretation of the screening panel results.